-If a woman's symptoms are very severe and faster relief is required, benzodiazepines may also be prescribed while the antidepressant takes effect.
-Benzodiazepines should only be used for a short period (up to three to four weeks) as they are addictive.
+Benzodiazepines can be used for treating symptoms of anxiety while awaiting onset of action of an antidepressant in pregnant or postnatal women.
+Benzodiazepines should only be used for a short period (up to 3-4 weeks) as they are addictive.
 Long-acting benzodiazepines should be used with caution around the time of the birth.